habnabit/pycon2014/outline.rst

   - enter parsley.makeProtocol

     - you give it a sender and a receiver and it's like magic
+    - shoutout to introom

+      - introom helped tremendously by working on porting a number of protocols in twisted to using parsley, and is responsible for making this a really great interface instead of just a kind of okay one

     - netstrings demonstration

       - defining a thing to parse netstrings is super easy.